 You can, and most do, use your own address on invoices and for correspondence, this will be your ‘trading address’.

 5. How do I tell the taxman I am going out on my own?

 If you form a limited company, there maybe several taxes you need to register for (Corporation Tax, Payroll schemes etc).

-If you are a self-employed/sole trader, you will need to register as such with HM Revenue & Customs (‘HMRC’) in order to receive a tax return.
-These are normally done online.
+If you are a self-employed/sole trader, you will need to register with HM Revenue & Customs (‘HMRC’) in order to receive a tax return.
+You can do this quickly and easily online.

 We can help you with registration in all these different areas to make sure you get this right, as a wrong date in the wrong box can mean further form filing, or in some case financial penalties!